exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 transactions that meet the requirements can be considered valid by the bitcoind-node.

-### Anchoring Transaction Proposal detailed structure
+### Anchoring Transaction Proposal Detailed Structure

 An anchoring transaction proposal is constructed as follows: